 The Florida homestead exemption protects the decedent owner’s primary residence while they are alive as long as they have not abandoned the property.
-People can temporarily leave their homestead and retain homestead status if they “intend” to return.
-Most courts will not consider a relocation for illness as an abandonment of homestead.
+People can temporarily leave their homestead and retain homestead status if they intend to return.
+Most courts will not consider relocation for illness as an abandonment of homestead.
 Courts assume people intend to get better and go home again.
 Therefore, moving to a care facility prior to death should not jeopardize homestead protection.

-Does Selling a Decedent’s Homestead Require a Probate Proceeding?
+Is a Florida Homestead a Probate Asset?

-If a decedent owns assets in his own name at death the decedent’s heirs need to open a probate proceeding to transfer legal title to the assets after first using the probate assets to pay claims filed by the decedent’s creditors, if any.
+If a decedent owns assets in his name at death, the heirs need to open a probate proceeding to transfer legal title to the assets after first using the probate assets to pay claims filed by the decedent’s creditors, if any.
 Assets owned by the decedent and requiring probate comprise the “probate estate.”
-The decedent’s homestead is not part of the probate estate.
-The probate estate includes only assets that are subject to creditor claims, and the homestead is exempt from creditors so it is not part of the probate estate.
+The decedent’s homestead is not part of the probate estate because it is not subject to creditors.

 Most people use a living trust to express their estate plan.
 An unmarried individual typically owns his homestead residence in a living trust.
 A living trust avoids probate of all assets titled in the name of the trust.
 Families expect to avoid the cost and delay of probate when the parents have transferred all assets, including their homestead residence, to a living trust.
 However, creditors may open a probate to assert claims against living trust assets other than the exempt homestead titled in the trust.

 A title company knows from the public records that a deceased parent owned their home.
 But it is not clear from the public records that the house was the parents’ homestead because public records do not indicate whether an owner resided in a property at or before death.
-Even though owner may have previously applied for a homestead tax exemption there is nothing recorded in real estate records identifying the occupant of the property.
-The deceased parent may have abandoned residency before death and, for example, lived with a child or in an apartment and rented the property to a tenant to get rental income to live on.
+Even though the owner may have previously applied for a homestead tax exemption, there is nothing recorded in real estate records identifying the occupant of the property.
+The deceased parent may have abandoned residency before death; for example, the parent may have been living with a child and may have rented the former homestead property to a tenant to get rental income to live on.

-Title companies sometimes insist on a court order that the property was the owner’s homestead through death in order to insure a sale after death when there are creditor claims against the deceased owner.
+Title companies sometimes insist on a court order that the property was the owner’s homestead through death when the deceased owner had creditors.
 A court order requires a court proceeding, and the appropriate court proceeding is a formal probate.
-As a result, surviving family wanting to sell the parents’ former residence may have to open probate even if the parents conveyed the house to a living trust and there are no probate assets.
+As a result, surviving family member wanting to sell the parents’ former residence may have to open probate even if the parents conveyed the house to a living trust and there are no probate assets.